Studying Business courses at Salford

 Will the university help me to find work experience and placements?

-Whilst students are responsible for securing their own work experience and industry placements, the dedicated Business School employability team will guide and support you through the process.
+While students are responsible for finding their own work experience and industry placements, the dedicated Business School employability team will guide and support you through the process.
 Industry experience not only enables you to apply your knowledge in real-world situations but allows you to form those vital connections early on in your career.
-We have links with a range of leading organisations and, where possible, will assist students in securing placements.
+We have links with a range of leading organisations and will help you in securing your placement with support such as CV writing and interview skills.

 Are there any relevant student-run societies?

-There is a Business Society and a Law Society, run by students based in the Business School.
+There is a Business Society, run by students based in the Business School.
 In addition, the Salford students Enactus group gives you opportunities to develop your skills by working on community projects.
 The University of Salford Students’ Union is home to a huge range of societies and teams you might be interested in; they’re a great way to meet people and make friends.